Weak Lefschetz property of PL-spheres: Preliminaries

 $\Delta$ is a \emph{$\kk$-homology $d$-sphere} if it is a $\kk$-homology $d$-manifold with the same $\kk$-homology as $S^d$.
-Similarly, when $\kk=\Qq$, it is also called a \emph{rational homology sphere}.
 (Remark: Usually, the terminology ``homology sphere" means a manifold having the homology of a sphere.
 Here we take it in a more relaxed sense than its usual meaning.)

 A \emph{piecewise linear (PL for short) $d$-sphere} is a simplicial complex which has a common subdivision with $\partial\Delta^{d+1}$.
 A \emph{PL $d$-manifold} is a simplicial complex $\Delta$ of dimension $d$ such that $\mathrm{lk}_\sigma\Delta$ is a PL-sphere of dimension $d-|\sigma|$ for every nonempty face $\sigma\in\Delta$.
 It is obvious that two bistellarly equivalent PL-manifolds are PL homeomorphic, i.e., they have a common subdivision.
-The following fundamental result shows that the converse is also true. \begin{thm}[Pachner {\cite{P91}}] Two PL-manifolds are bistellarly equivalent if and only if they are PL homeomorphic. \end{thm}
+The following fundamental result shows that the converse is also true. \begin{thm}[Pachner {\cite[(5.5)]{P91}}] Two PL-manifolds are bistellarly equivalent if and only if they are PL homeomorphic. \end{thm}

-As we have seen in \S\ref{sec:introduction}, the $g$-theorem relates the $g$-vectors of \emph{polytopal spheres} to $M$-sequences.
-The importance of $M$-sequence comes from the following fundamental result of commutative algebra. \begin{thm}[Macaulay {\cite{Mac27}}] A sequence of integers $(k_0,k_1,k_2,\dots)$ is a $M$-sequence if and only if there exists a connected commutative graded algebra $A=A_0\oplus A_1\oplus A_2\oplus\cdots$ over a field $\kk$ such that $A$ is generated by its degree-one elements and $\dim_\kk A_i=k_i$ for $i\geq 0$. \end{thm}
+As we have seen in Section \ref{sec:introduction}, the $g$-theorem relates the $g$-vectors of \emph{polytopal spheres} to $M$-sequences.
+The importance of $M$-sequence comes from the following fundamental result of Macaulay in commutative algebra. \begin{thm}[Macaulay {\cite{Mac27}}, {\cite[Theorem I.4.2.10]{BH98}}] Let $(k_0,k_1,k_2,\dots)$ be a sequence of nonnegative integers.
+Then $(k_0,k_1,k_2,\dots)$ is the Hilbert function of a homogeneous quotient of a polynomial ring if and only if $k_0=1$ and $0\leq k_{i+1} \leq k_{i}^{\langle i\rangle}$ for all $i\geq1$. \end{thm}